 Day 2: Scottsdale / Drive To Page, AZ

-Though it may sometimes carry the stigma of being a posh destination for older, more mature travelers, Scottsdale has a lot more to offer than just spas and golf courses.
-They’ve got something for everyone–art, food, outdoor adventure, and a very cool vibe that is definitely suited for anyone.
+Scottsdale used to carry the stigma of being a posh destination for retirees, but these days, the town has a lot more to offer than just spas and golf courses.
+Expect tons of art, food, outdoor adventure, and a very cool vibe that appeals to younger people.

 Once you’re done in Scottsdale, you’ll be spending a lot of time in the car making the drive over to Page, Arizona!
 And by a lot, I mean 4-5 hours’ worth of driving.